ekuefler/bazel-gwt/README.md

         <code>String, optional</code>
         <p>
-          Directory relative to the workspace root that forms the root of the Java package hierarchy (e.g. it contains a `com` directory).
+          Directory relative to the workspace root that forms the root of the Java package hierarchy (e.g. it contains a <code>com</code> directory).
           By default this is `src/main/java`.
-If your Java files aren't under `src/main/java`, you must set this property in order for development mode to work correctly.
+If your Java files aren't under
+          <code>src/main/java</code>, you must set this property in order for
+          development mode to work correctly.
 Otherwise GWT won't be able to see your source files, so you will not see any changes reflected when refreshing dev mode.
         </p>
       </td>
     </tr>